Satsang (Deoghar): Branches and centers

 The headquarters of Satsang, known as Satsang Ashram is located in the city of Deoghar, Jharkhand, India.
 The establishment of the Ashram was started in 1946 after Thakur Anukulchandra moved to Deoghar.
 All the major activities of the organization are administered by the Ashram administrators.

 Apart from the Satsang Ashram, there are more than two thousand branches of Satsang located not only in India but also Bangladesh, Burma, Europe, Middle East, Africa and America.
 These branches are known as Satsang Vihars and Satsang Kendras.
-At most of the Satsang Vihar premises, temples have been built dedicated to the Guru, Thakur Anukulchandra.
+At most of the Satsang Vihar premises, temples have been built dedicated to the Sree Sree Thakur Anukulchandra.
 All the spiritual, charitable, and social activities are carried out at these centers on a local scale.
 In India, Satsang Vihars have been set up in almost all the states and major cities.

 Activities

 The principal workers of the organization are the disciples and followers of Thakur Anukulchandra.
 The activities of Satsang covers the following areas: